 - the OSI's post-trial brief—annotated to point out the government shilling Soviet propaganda as history and lying about the content of German reports, et al; and

 - the judicial review of the proceedings and denial of the OSI's motion for appeal—Alan A. Ryan, Jr. contends Hāzners is a war criminal because he was awarded the Iron Cross for bravery—signed by Hitler.

 We have not included the defense's response to the OSI's brief because the final judicial review sufficiently covers all the relevant points, including those made by Hāzners' defense.
-Concurrently, owing to archival materials now available on the Internet, we have been able to construct a far richer annotation of the OSI's brief than possible at its issuance thirty-eight years ago.
+Concurrently, owing to archival materials now available on the Internet, we have been able to construct a far richer annotation of the OSI's brief than possible at its issuance thirty-nine years ago.